Compounding Equity Screen: Tested on 14 Exchanges, Five Beat Their Local Benchmarks

 See the full UK analysis: Compounding Equity Screen UK

-North America: Canada Closest to Benchmark, US Underperforms
+North America: Canada Outperforms TSX, US Trails SPY

-US (NYSE+NASDAQ+AMEX) was the market most visibly damaged by the mega-cap concentration effect.
-In 2023, when the Magnificent Seven drove most of the S&P 500's +24.6% gain, the US equity compounder portfolio returned -5.1%, a -29.7% single-year excess deficit.
+US (NYSE+NASDAQ+AMEX) delivered 5.68% CAGR vs 7.85% for the S&P 500, a -2.18% gap.
+The US was the market most visibly damaged by the mega-cap concentration effect.
+In 2023, when the Magnificent Seven drove most of the S&P 500's gain, the US equity compounder portfolio returned -5.1%.
+The strategy selects quality mid-caps, which can't compete when index returns are driven by a handful of trillion-dollar companies.

 See the dedicated analyses: US | Canada

-Sweden (STO) was competitive for most of the 2007-2020 period (several years with +8-20% excess) but had 7 cash periods in early years and a -45% max drawdown.
-The volatility is higher than comparable European markets.
+Sweden (STO): 6.82% CAGR vs 2.55% for OMX 30, a +4.27% excess.
+Sweden is one of the stronger outperformers against its local benchmark, though it had 7 cash periods in early years and a -45% max drawdown.
+The volatility is higher than comparable European markets, but the excess return compensates.

 See the dedicated analysis: Germany

-China (SHZ+SHH): 2.16% CAGR with 57.8% maximum drawdown and 60% negative years.
-Two extraordinary outlier years: 2006 (+118.6%) and 2014 (+71.7%) driven by state-directed capital flows and policy cycles rather than fundamentals.
-The equity compounding signal didn't meaningfully differentiate Chinese companies from the broader market's boom-bust cycles.
+China (SHZ+SHH): 2.27% CAGR vs 2.43% for the Shanghai Composite, nearly neutral (-0.16%).
+The strategy tracked the local index closely.
+Two extraordinary outlier years (2006 and 2014) were driven by state-directed capital flows rather than fundamentals, but the signal didn't meaningfully differentiate from the broader market's boom-bust cycles.

 See India analysis: India